Gene-Bertulfo/Business-Analyst-Data-Analyst-Portfolio-Projects/autonation-demand-analysis/README.md

 ## Skills Demonstrated

-## In-depth details of the project
+## In-depth tech details of the project